arnav123098/ai-anime-like-waifu/README.md

 and this is just the beginning...

 ## TODO
 - [ ]  add lipsync for better mouth movements
+- [ ]  fix no tts generation for too small dialogues in app.py

 ## Setup guide